alantoledo007/react-powered/README.md

-# REACT UI MAKER
+# REACT POWERED

 ```
-yarn add react-ui-maker
+yarn add react-powered

 or

-npm install react-ui-maker
+npm install react-powered
 ```

-With react-ui-maker you can make an user interface for any record or data than you needs send. **We talking about from create simple contact form to a CRUD fully functional in matter of minutes**.
+With react-powered you can make an user interface for any record or data than you needs send. **We talking about from create simple contact form to a CRUD fully functional in matter of minutes**.

-`No matter what the REST API 's, react-ui-maker adapts to it.`
+`No matter what the REST API 's, react-powered adapts to it.`

-**react-ui-maker** uses material-ui by default, to guarantee a clear user interface, but this is completely customizable
+**react-powered** uses material-ui by default, to guarantee a clear user interface, but this is completely customizable

-In addition to **material-ui**, `react-ui-maker` uses **react-hook-form** with `yup` resolver, avoiding unnecessary re-renders and facilitating form validation.
+In addition to **material-ui**, `react-powered` uses **react-hook-form** with `yup` resolver, avoiding unnecessary re-renders and facilitating form validation.

 # Quick example